Organizing Principles

 Worldview

-Worldview is a functional area of mind; an information thoughtform of learned responses moderated by understanding.
+Worldview is a functional area of mind in the Attention Complex that represents a person’s current understanding about the nature of reality.
+An information thoughtform of learned responses moderated by understanding that is bound to the life field.
 It functions as a database populated with frame of reference, memory and acquired understanding as they are moderated by temperament.
-For a person (incarnate personality), worldview includes morphogenic instincts and cultural influences as moderated by temperament.
-Worldview represents the formation of point of view.
+For a person (incarnate personality), worldview includes morphogenic instincts of the avatar and cultural influences as moderated by temperament.